 When it comes to the New Testament, the issue has to do with certain of Paul’s letters.
 In Rom 1:26-27, Paul does seem to express the view that homosexual behavior on the part of both men and women is unnatural.
 He did not, of course, have access to the scientific evidence that we have today, and his main point is to denounce idolatry.
 His comments on sex in Rom 1 are part of his strategy for condemning idol worship.
 Moreover, Paul didn’t always get everything exactly right.
 In his first letter to the Thessalonians, for example, he clearly believes that Jesus will return to the earth before Paul himself passes away.
-There is some debate about the kind of sexual practice that Paul is referring to in 1Cor 6:9-10.
+Scholars also debate about the kind of sexual practice that Paul is referring to in 1Cor 6:9-10.
 Some have argued it is primarily pederasty (a homosexual relationship between a grown man, often married, and an adolescent boy) and that Paul would not have known about our concept of sexual orientation.
 Others disagree and say that Paul’s statements do indeed categorize all homosexual behavior as “unrighteous.”

 For better or worse, there are no easy or clear-cut answers when it comes to interpreting the biblical texts on this issue.
 While the theory about Paul that you mention is certainly creative, I would agree that it’s probably far-fetched to say that Paul was gay and just covering it up.
 But it is not a foregone conclusion that biblical texts are clear and decisive on the issue or that they all even agree on matters of sexual behavior.

-Two books that would be worth consulting are listed here.
+Two books that would be worth consulting are listed under “related publications.”
 The first takes the view that biblical texts consider homosexual behavior to be sinful and that we should as well.
 The second more or less disagrees and argues that we shouldn’t necessarily take our morals directly from biblical texts for a variety of reasons, including the fact that biblical statements are very much bound up with the culture of the ancient world, which is quite different from ours.